-The course has five homework assignments plus a course term project.
 Feel free to do additional exercises of your own design and submit them to your facilitator for feedback.
 If you wish, you can ask your facilitator or professor for additional exercises tailored to your background and educational needs.

 If for any reason you are unable to meet any assignment deadline, contact your facilitator, preferably in advance.
 Extensions may be granted under mitigating circumstances.
 Scores for assignments submitted late without extenuating circumstances will be penalized ten percent.
 Students receive one "pass" for no deduction for a one-week delay with approval from your facilitator or the professor.
-Assignments submitted late near the end of the term may not be graded, because our facilitators are very busy grading term projects, resulting in a zero score for those assignments.
+Assignments submitted late near the end of the term may not be graded, because our facilitators are very busy grading course term projects and the final exam, resulting in a zero score for those assignments.

-If you are stuck, and just can't complete part of an assignment, then submit what you can complete to your facilitator, asking for help.
+If you are stuck and just can't complete part of an assignment, then submit what you can complete to your facilitator, asking for help.
 Your facilitator may then choose to provide you with guidance in the areas where you are stuck and return the partial assignment to you for further work and resubmission.
-Your facilitator will deduct from your score on the resubmission for any portion of the solution that your facilitator provided to help you.
+Your facilitator will deduct from your score on the resubmission for any portion of the solution that your facilitator provided to help you or because of a resubmission.
 Your professor authorizes the facilitators to re-grade based on resubmissions.
 Whether a particular resubmission should be re-graded is up to the judgment of the facilitator or the professor.
-Resubmissions are intended to help struggling students who are stuck, and resubmissions are not intended for routine use.
+Resubmissions are intended to help struggling students who are stuck.
+Resubmissions are not intended for routine use.

-Participation: Class Discussions & Class Contributions
+Participation: Class Discussions and Class Contributions